Introduction to Police Transparency

 Not required

-An ArcGIS Dashboards app used by the public to explore characteristics of use of force incidents by community policing area.
+An ArcGIS Dashboards app used by the public to understand overall trends in use of force incidents.

 Not required